kaweewatBumrung/loraP2Ppolling/README.md

 ![system_image](/README_assets/polling_crop.png)

-The core function that we want are to polling data from each node into to master. here node mean end device and you can think of master as a kind of a gateway to the internet or user. master and node using lora P2P as a communicate link. polling here simple mean you keep asking each node about it sensor data. and we just send that data using lora P2P. but lora frame is just broadcast into air like a normal wireless does. so here in this system i design number of thing.
+The core function that we want are to polling data from each node into to master. here node mean end device and you can think of master as a kind of a gateway to the internet or user. master and node using lora P2P as a communicate link. polling mean you keep asking each node about it sensor data. and we just send that data using lora P2P. but lora frame is just broadcast into air like a normal wireless does. so here in this system i design number of thing.
-- Frame format and header to know who send, who receive, and what kind of frame is it.
+- **Frame format** and header to know who send, who receive, and what kind of frame is it.

-- Address, for master it will have a fix address but each node we need to be able to distinguish between each node. so we use EUI (Extended Unique Identifiers). that should be unique to every node which can be found on sticker of RAK4200 module. but it is 64 bits long which is too long. so we will have master assign 8 bits address to each node after node joined master own network and use that address for polling instead. maximum number of node are 223.
+- **Address**, for master it will have a fix address but each node we need to be able to distinguish between each node. so we use EUI (Extended Unique Identifiers). that should be unique to every node which can be found on sticker of RAK4200 module. but it is 64 bits long which is too long. so we will have master assign 8 bits address to each node after node joined master own network and use that address for polling instead. maximum number of node are 223 in the range of 32 - 254.

-- Network address there can be multiple networks working independently. the network itself design to be a star topology with master at the center and many nodes around it. if you want to have more than one network you can try but there are some limitation [Note](#note).
+- **Network address** there can be multiple networks working independently. the network itself design to be a star topology with master at the center and many nodes around it. if you want to have more than one network you can try but there are some limitation [Note](#note).

-- I choose to mimic the frequency channel ues in LoRaWAN frequency plan AS923. which i choose 9 channel at 923.2, 923.4, 923.6, 923.8, 924, 924.2, 924.4, 924.6 and 924.8MHz. this may change in the future as i look into using frequency outside of LoRaWAN to avoid interference with it.
+- This library mimic the frequency channel ues in LoRaWAN frequency plan AS923. which i choose **9 channel** at 923.2MHz, 923.4MHz, 923.6MHz, 923.8MHz, 924MHz, 924.2MHz, 924.4MHz, 924.6MHz and 924.8MHz. this may change in the future as i look into using frequency outside of LoRaWAN to avoid interference with it.

-- Fix bandwidth at 125kHz coding rate of 4/8 and 8 symbol of preamble. you can set the spreading factor (SF) and power but once set it will be fix through the rest of operation.
+- **Fix bandwidth at 125kHz, coding rate of 4/8, and 8 symbol of preamble.** you can set the spreading factor (SF) and power but once set it will be fix through the rest of operation.

 - system that use difference SF should work without interfere other system in other SF. but i don't have enough device to test how much it can tolerate.

-**Warning :** This is simple star topology with master-nodes and as of now specific hardware (ESP32 with RAK4200). it may not be suitable for your use case. (see [Note](#note)) I first write this library intent for personal use. but as it functionality grow i thought i should share this so it might be helpful to someone else and also to practice my skill include write all this up as well. also i am just a beginner in lora/LoRaWAN or in programming in general and this is my first repository. please forgive me if this library/code done something wrong or inefficient to your use case (or if you have trouble read my code or my english skill here are too bad). if you want to verify how it work or how to modify it you can inspect every single line of code here yourself. also before i start making this library i look around for something similar but could not find any maybe there and i just can't find it.
+**Warning :** This is simple star topology with master-nodes and as of now specific hardware (ESP32 with RAK4200). it may not be suitable for your use case. (see [Note](#note)) I first write this library intent for personal use. but as it functionality grow i thought i should share this so it might be helpful to someone else and also to practice my skill include write all this document up as well. also i am just a beginner in lora/LoRaWAN or in programming in general. and this is my first repository. please forgive me if this library/code done something wrong or inefficient to your use case (or if you have trouble read my code or my english skill here are too bad). if you want to verify how it work or how to modify it you can inspect every single line of code here yourself.

 #### Frame format
-To send some data with lora we call that data payload. that can only be compose of number of full bytes. we write it to be string of hexadecimal number. we will call payload frame from now. frame can be divide into header and data/EUI
+To send some data with lora we call that data payload. that can only be compose using number of full bytes. we write it to be string of hexadecimal number. we will call payload frame from now. in this system frame can be divide into header and data/EUI

 ![format_image](/README_assets/frame_format.png)

 >Frame = address receiver (8 bits) + address sender (8 bits) + network address + frame type (8 bits) + node data (32 bits) or EUI (64 bits)

 what each fields mean
-- **address receiver** (addrReceiver) are 8 bits address that every master and node have and it **Only** unique within it own network. for both master and node that not create/joined network it will have unique predefine address. master address are fix but node address are dynamically assign by master when node joined a network using node EUI.
+- **address receiver** (addrReceiver) are 8 bits address that every master and node have and it **Only** unique within it own network. for both master and node that not create/joined network yet it will have unique predefine address. master address are fix but node address are dynamically assign by master when node joined a network using node EUI.
 - **address sender** (addrSender) same as address receiver
 - **network address** (netAddr) are 8 bits address for every network. when master create network it will assign itself and it own node the same netAddr.
-- **frame type** (frameType) are 8 bits data that describe what frame is it. master/node will do difference thing about any frame base on what type of it and what state of master/node at that moment.
+- **frame type** (frameType) are 8 bits data that describe what frame is it. master/node will do difference thing about any frame base on what type of frame is it and what state of master/node at that moment.
-- **data** this is the sensors data that master polling from node. fix length at 32 bits and there 3 data mix together 8 bit Batt, 12 bit moisture, 12 bit temperature. you can't change length or number of data and you might want to so see [Note](#note)
+- **data** this is the sensors data that master polling from node. it fix length of 32 bits and there 3 data mix together 8 bit Batt, 12 bit moisture, 12 bit temperature. you can't change length or number of data and you might want to so see [Note](#note)
-- **EUI** are Extended Unique Identifiers we use it to distinguish between each node before it joined a network. and also when need to remove that node as well.
+- **EUI** are Extended Unique Identifiers we use it to distinguish between each node before it joined a network. and also for remove node as well.

 #### Network address negotiate

 ![netAddr_neg_image](/README_assets/netAddr_neg.png)

-Master will create it own network which have it own netAddr in the range of 32 - 254. after power on it will start at first channel (CH0) and send netAddr negotiate frame asking all other master to answer with there own netAddr. it will remember all the receive netAddr and change to next channel after time out and do the same thing again. if it finish sweep across all channel it will than calculate netAddr that is not a duplicate of any other netAddr and than declare that netAddr. if no one denial that netAddr it will claim that netAddr as it own. but if some master denial that netAddr it will calculate new netAddr change channel and declare again. if none of netAddr are available than it will use predefine netAddr of 255.
+Master will create it own network which have it own netAddr in the range of 32 - 254. after power on. it will start at first channel (CH0) and send netAddr negotiate frame asking all other master to answer with there own netAddr. it than remember all the receive netAddr and change to next channel after time out and do the same thing again. if it finish sweep across all channel it will than calculate netAddr that is not a duplicate of any other netAddr. and than declare that netAddr. if no one denial that netAddr it will claim that netAddr as it own. but if some master denial that netAddr it will calculate new netAddr change channel and declare again. if none of netAddr are available than it will use predefine netAddr of 255.

 #### Joining

 ![join_image](/README_assets/joining.png)

-Node will join network and have it own address, netAddr which it will get from master. after power on it will start joining which is sending join request frame at first channel than wait for master join accept if it not receive that within fix duration it will change to next channel and do the same and will loop back to first channel until master send join accept. than it will send ACK back and wait for master ACK. if master not receive node ACK it won't retry and joining set to fail which if node still present node will try to join again later. same thing if node not receive master ACK after it send node ACK it won't retry and just change channel after time out. if master still present it will get another chance later. the join accept frame from master (with node correct EUI) in header node will use addrReceiver in the range of 32 - 254 as well as netAddr as it own address and netAddr.
+Node will join network and get it own address, netAddr which it will get from master. after power on it will start joining which is sending join request frame at first channel than wait for master join accept. if it not receive t32 bits within fix duration it will change to next channel and do the same and will loop back to first channel. until master send join accept. than it will send ACK back and wait for master ACK. if master not receive node ACK. it won't retry and this joining are fail. which if node still present node will try to start joining again later. same thing if node not receive master ACK. after it send node ACK it won't retry and just change channel after time out. if master still present it will get another chance later. the join accept frame from master (with node correct EUI) in the header. node will use that frame addrReceiver as well as netAddr as it own address and netAddr.

 #### Polling with and without ACK

 ![polling_image](/README_assets/polling_with_without_ack.png)

-Polling can be done with or without acknowledgment (ACK). only joined node can be polling. with ACK mode master send frame asking for data with frameType set to ACK mode. node will send it data and wait for master ACK if node not receive master ACK after set duration it will send data again (retry). the number of retry are fix at 3 that mean it can send up to 4 time. same for the master if it not receive node data after set duration it will ask again (retry) and can also do it up to 4 time. in without ACK mode master send frame asking for data with frameType set to no ACK mode. and it wait for answer within set duration if node didn't answer it won't retry and continue polling next node instead. and for the node it will send data and than don't care because there aren't retry in without ACK mode.
+Polling can be done with or without acknowledgment (ACK). only joined node can be polling. with ACK mode master send frame asking for data with frameType set to ACK mode. node will send it data and wait for master ACK. if node not receive master ACK after set duration it will send data again (retry). the number of retry are fix at 3 that mean it can send up to 4 time. same for the master if it not receive node data after set duration it will ask again (retry). and can also do it up to 4 time. in without ACK mode master send frame asking for data with frameType set to no ACK mode. and it wait for answer within set duration. if node didn't answer it won't retry and will than continue polling next node instead.  for the node it will send data and than don't care because there no retry in without ACK mode.

 #### Node remove

 ![node_remove_image](/README_assets/node_remove_pic.png)

-Master can remove node which will set it to start doing join request again. first master send node remove frame with node EUI to node that it want to remove. than node will send ACK back and wait for master ACK. if master not receive node ACK after it send node remove master will set node remove as fail.
+Master can remove node. the node will than start doing join request again. first master send node remove frame with node EUI to node that it want to remove. than node will send ACK back and wait for master ACK. if master not receive node ACK. master will set this node remove attempt as fail.

 #### Finite state machine
-The core function for both master and node is just finite state machine. it use to describe what the machine (system) that can be in one of a finite number of states at a time. and it can change from one state to another in response to some inputs (state transition). i use it to design the system as well as describe it in the table below. keep in mind that this table will be just a simplify version.
+The core function for both master and node is just finite state machine. it use to describe what the machine (system). that will be in one of a finite number of states at a time. and it can change from one state to another in response to some inputs (state transition). i use it to design the system as well as describe it in the table below. keep in mind that this table will be just a simplify version.

 **Master state machine**
 <table>